mtempleheald/lifeadmin/README.md

 But not run, `dotnet build -t:Run -f net8.0-android` fails to find an available device.

 From a real android phone with developer settings enabled, enable wireless debugging and click in to see connection details.
-From the dev machine go to `~/Android/Sdk/platform-tools/` and run:
+From the dev machine with `~/Android/Sdk/platform-tools/` added to $PATH run:
-`./adb pair`, using the port for pairing provided by the phone.
+`adb pair`, using the port for pairing provided by the phone.
-`./adb connect`, using the primary port provided by the phone.
+`adb connect`, using the primary port provided by the phone.

 Re-run the application `dotnet build -t:Run -f net8.0-android` and test using the phone.